Silver Fish award

 Submitting an application

-• Be submitted without the knowledge of the nominee or their family.
+• Must be submitted without the knowledge of the nominee or their family.

-• Include copy of the member’s guiding history report.
+• Must include a copy of the member’s guiding history report.

 Writing the application